 Solar energy in Armenia is an important source of renewable energy, and its technologies are broadly characterized as active solar or passive solar, depending on how they capture and distribute solar energy or convert it into solar power.

-In this article, we address the current status of solar energy in Armenia, potential investments and industrial developments in the solar energy sector.
+In this article, we address the current state of solar energy in Armenia, potential investments and industrial developments in the solar energy sector.

 The State of Solar Energy in Armenia